resiliencelab/resiliencelab.github.io/_pages/about.md

 ---
 <img align="right" width="300" src="/images/kelp%20avatar.png">

-Hi!
+<br/><br/>

+Welcome!
 We seek to understand the structure and resilience of biological systems - often marine ecosystems - in theory and in data.
 We use a ~50/50 mix of ecology and math, so check out the sections below for an idea of what we do and the tabs above for the questions we like - and our linked publications.
 <!-- We’re a new lab in a (quite quantitative) Biology department, and right next to the Math and Computer Science departments at UMD College Park. -->

 <br/><br/>